Ethiopia

 These interventions were piloted in Bugesera District.
 This pilot assessed the feasibility of these activities and their integration into routine community health sessions.

-This project aims to demonstrate how small targeted changes in behavioral habits can increase protein consumption and improve water safety for young children in Rwanda.
+This project aims to demonstrate how targeted changes in behavioral habits can increase protein consumption and improve water safety for young children in Rwanda.
 By helping families overcome challenges in food budgeting and water cleaning, the program is expected to increase the frequency of protein-rich meals and ensure safer drinking water practices.

 Results from this impact evaluation will help fine-tune these interventions, with the overall goal of supporting healthier growth for young children and reducing long-term malnutrition.